xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

     </div>
 2. Locate the IP address section.
 3. Click the **Start creation of filter for this IP** button to add a new filter.
 You'll be redirected to the **Access filter** page.
 4. Create a new filter for the chosen IP address.
-Don't forget to click **Create** to complete the filter creation.
+Be sure to click **Create** to complete the creation of your filter.

-5. The newly created filter is added to the filters'list.
+The newly created filter is added to the filter list.